-All university employees have reporting responsibilities to ensure the university can take appropriate action.
+All University employees have reporting responsibilities to ensure the University can take appropriate action.

-All university employees, except those exempted by legal privilege of confidentiality or expressly identified as a confidential reporter, have an obligation to report incidents of Sexual Assault.
-Any employee who receives a disclosure of Sexual Assault or becomes aware of information that would lead a reasonable person to believe that a Sexual Assault may have occurred involving anyone covered under this policy, must report the incident within five workdays of becoming aware of such information.
+All University employees, except those exempted by legal privilege of confidentiality or expressly identified as a confidential reporter, have an obligation to report incidents of sexual harassment.
+Any employee who receives a disclosure of sexual harassment or becomes aware of information that reasonably may constitute sexual harassment involving anyone covered under this policy, must report the incident as soon as possible, and within five workdays of becoming aware of such information.